 Business process automation focuses on the automation of business processes, while business process analysis is focused on the definition, analysis and mapping of business processes, according to David A. Kelly, president of Upside Research Inc.

 The goal of process analysis, he explained, is to gain an understanding of an organization's existing business processes, "hopefully, but not necessarily, with the intent to automate."
-Automation usually requires some level of analysis, too, but the goal is to automate,
+Automation usually requires some level of analysis, too, but the goal is to automate, not necessarily gain insight into the process.

 Both automation and analysis can improve processes, however.
 "Doing business process analysis typically takes things to the next level by documenting a process and allowing an organization to see how that process fits in with other business processes," Kelly said.